shamitv/PortfolioAnalyticsAI/README.md

 ![License](https://img.shields.io/pypi/l/portfolio-analytics-ai)
 ![Downloads](https://img.shields.io/pypi/dm/portfolio-analytics-ai)

+## ⚠️ Project Status

+**This project is currently a Proof of Concept (POC) and is in very early stages of development.**

+**Important Disclaimers:**
+- 🚧 **Early Development**: This is a POC implementation and should be considered experimental
+- 📊 **Unvalidated**: The algorithms and calculations have not been validated with real-world financial data
+- 👨‍💼 **No Professional Review**: The financial models and risk calculations have not been reviewed by finance professionals
+- 🚫 **Not Production Ready**: This package is **NOT ready for production use** or real investment decisions

+**Use at your own risk.
+This software is intended for educational and research purposes only.**

+---

 A comprehensive Python package for AI-powered portfolio analytics, optimization, and risk management.
 Built on modern portfolio theory and advanced statistical methods, this package provides professional-grade tools for investment analysis, portfolio construction, and risk assessment.

 ## 🌍 Where It Can Be Used